Key Legal Components of Lease Agreements

 Whether you are choosing to allow pets to live in the property is completely up to you.
 However, you should have this information detailed in the lease.
 If you are allowing tenants to keep pets in the property, you should have the pet information in the lease.
 You should also list the limitations if you are not permitting specific breeds, specific sized animals, or a specific number of pets.
 If you are allowing pets and you are charging an additional deposit for them, the same rules apply as the security deposit.
 You should include the following information:

 The condition of the property should be included in the lease.
 You should also perform a move-in inspection with pictures, but that is separate from the lease.
 In addition to listing the current condition of the home upon move-in, you should detail what the landlord is responsible for repairing and what the tenant is responsible for doing throughout the course of the lease.
+An inspection checklist should be completed at move-in and move-out to document the condition of the rental unit and help prevent disputes.
 There will likely be things that need to be repaired, and you should detail what is reasonable and what is not.
 Additionally, you should include information about damages to the property and whether or not the tenant will be responsible.
 This component can be linked to your security deposit section if you will allow these funds to be used to pay for any damages to the property that are caused by the tenant.

 When you lease your property, you will no longer have the access to go into the property whenever you wish.
 However, this section can help you detail when you can enter the property and how.
 You should always include this section so you have a way to enter the property and complete repairs or inspections when needed.
 However, you will need to provide reasonable notice and details on how you plan to do that.
 You should define what reasonable notice is and what the rights of the tenant are during this situation.